off-by-some/fynx/README.md

 The functoriality property guarantees that lifted functions preserve composition:
 $$
 \mathcal{O}(\mathrm{id}) = \mathrm{id} \quad \mathcal{O}(g \circ f) = \mathcal{O}g \circ \mathcal{O}f
 $$

-The mathematics works beneath the surface, ensuring that complex reactive systems composed from simple parts behave predictably under all transformations.
-Write declarative code describing relationships, and the universal properties guarantee those relationships hold.
+In practice, this means complex reactive systems composed from simple parts behave predictably under all transformations.
+You describe what relationships should exist; FynX guarantees they hold.

-These same categorical structures also enable FynX's automatic optimizer—composition laws prove that `obs >> f >> g >> h` can safely fuse into a single operation, product properties allow sharing common computations, and pullback semantics let filters combine without changing meaning.
-The theory doesn't just ensure correctness; it shows exactly which performance optimizations preserve your program's semantics.
+These same categorical structures enable FynX's automatic optimizer.
+Composition laws prove `obs >> f >> g >> h` can safely fuse into a single operation.
+Product properties allow sharing common computations.
+Pullback semantics let filters combine without changing meaning.
+The theory doesn't just ensure correctness—it shows exactly which optimizations are safe.

-Think of it as a particularly thorough test suite—one that covers not just the cases you thought to write, but every possible case that could theoretically exist (but yes, we've got the ["real deal" tests](./tests/test_readme.py) if you want to live dangerously).
+Think of it like an impossibly thorough test suite: one covering not just the cases you wrote, but every case that could theoretically exist.
+(We also ship with [conventional tests](./tests/test_readme.py), naturally.)

 ## Performance